akeaswaran/akeaswaran.github.io/_pages/about.md

 Between December 2017 and May 2018, I was a DevOps intern in **T-Mobile**'s TechX Internship Program, building Tableau dashboards to visualize project health and Agile metrics and support executive and managerial decision making.

-For summer 2018, I returned to **Salesforce** as a software engineering intern with Pardot, this time based out of San Francisco, CA. In my spare time, I write for Georgia Tech sports blog *[From the Rumble Seat](https://fromtherumbleseat.com)*.
+For summer 2018, I returned to **Salesforce** as a software engineering intern with Pardot, this time based out of San Francisco, CA. In this stint, I helped improve Pardot’s Salesforce integration by building Java and PHP features for a version of the Pardot experience accessible from within Salesforce.

+In fall 2018, I worked with **The Coca-Cola Company** as an intern with _The Bridge by Coca-Cola_, connecting customer and internal teams with startups to solve their most pressing business challenges.

+In my spare time, I write for Georgia Tech sports blog _[From the Rumble Seat](https://fromtherumbleseat.com/)_.
+You can view all of my work [here](https://fromtherumbleseat.com/authors/akeaswaran).

 ### <a name="extracurriculars"></a>Extracurricular Activities
 ![Ramblin' Reck Club]({{ site.baseurl }}/assets/images/reck.jpg)

 <h3 style="margin-bottom:0px;">Ramblin' Reck Club</h3>
 <ul style="list-style:none;list-style-type: none;margin: 0;padding-bottom:10px;">
-<li><h4 style="color:#869395 !important">Reck Driver Aide ('17), Member-at-Large ('18)</h4></li>
+<li><h4 style="color:#869395 !important"><i>Reck Driver Aide ('17), Member-at-Large ('18)</i></h4></li>
 <li><h5 style="color:#869395 !important">Feb 2017 - Present</h5></li>
 <li><h5 style="color:#869395 !important">Atlanta, GA</h5></li>
 </ul>

 Part of an organization of students committed to the education and promotion of Georgia Tech spirit, history and tradition.
-Working together with other members to instill the student body with enthusiasm for all the facets of Tech, whether that be sports, events, or the school itself.
-Built a website that details the history of the Ramblin' Reck since its inception in 1961, and in charge of planning events that foster a sense of community within the organization.
+Working together with other members to instill the student body with enthusiasm for all the facets of Tech, whether that be sports, events, or the school itself. <a href="https://reckclub.org/reckhistory">Built a website that details the history of the Ramblin' Reck mascot since its inception in 1961</a> and planned events and activities that fostered a sense of community and strengthened the internal culture of the organization.

 ![TEDxGeorgiaTech]({{ site.baseurl }}/assets/images/tedx.jpg)
 <h3 style="margin-bottom:0px;">TEDxGeorgiaTech</h3>
 <ul style="list-style:none;list-style-type: none;margin: 0;padding-bottom:10px;">
-<li><h4 style="color:#869395 !important">Webmaster</h4></li>
+<li><h4 style="color:#869395 !important"><i>Webmaster</i></h4></li>
-<li><h5 style="color:#869395 !important">Sept 2016 - Present</h5></li>
+<li><h5 style="color:#869395 !important">Sept 2016 - May 2018</h5></li>
 <li><h5 style="color:#869395 !important">Atlanta, GA</h5></li>
 </ul>

-Leading the development of the website for a student-led version of the TED conference series at Georgia Tech.
-Working with other executive committee members to drive UI design and build new features that make the website a central location for information about TEDx events at Georgia Tech.
+Led the development of the website for a student-led version of the TEDx conference series at Georgia Tech.
+Worked with other executive committee members to drive UI/UX design and feature development to make the website a central location for information about TEDx events at Georgia Tech.

 ![Georgia Tech SGA]({{ site.baseurl }}/assets/images/sga.jpg)
 <h3 style="margin-bottom:0px;">Georgia Tech Student Government Association</h3>
 <ul style="list-style:none;list-style-type: none;margin: 0;padding-bottom:10px;">
-<li><h4 style="color:#869395 !important">IT Development Committee Member ('15), Chair ('16), and Project Lead ('17)</h4></li>
+<li><h4 style="color:#869395 !important"><i>IT Development Committee Member ('15), Chair ('16), and Project Lead ('17)</i></h4></li>
 <li><h5 style="color:#869395 !important">Sept 2015 - Dec 2017</h5></li>
 <li><h5 style="color:#869395 !important">Atlanta, GA</h5></li>
 </ul>

-Worked with campus officials and outside IT contacts in order to improve existing infrastructure and established new working relationships to build a better future for Georgia Tech students.
+Worked with campus officials and external IT contacts to improve existing infrastructure and established new working relationships to build a better future for Georgia Tech students.

 ![Georgia Tech]({{ site.baseurl }}/assets/images/gt-fisheye.jpg)
 <h3 style="margin-bottom:0px;">Georgia Tech College of Computing</h3>
 <ul style="list-style:none;list-style-type: none;margin: 0;padding-bottom:10px;">
-<li><h4 style="color:#869395 !important">Undergraduate Teaching Assistant (CS 2340: Objects and Design)</h4></li>
+<li><h4 style="color:#869395 !important"><i>Undergraduate Teaching Assistant (CS 2340: Objects and Design)</i></h4></li>
 <li><h5 style="color:#869395 !important">Aug - Dec 2016</h5></li>
 <li><h5 style="color:#869395 !important">Atlanta, GA</h5></li>
 </ul>